BeamMP/Docs/docs/en/beamng/dev/modding/ui-apps.md

 - app.png | The image file showing in the app selector

 ### UI-App style
-I recommend using the <style> tag to style your app, a .css file will work, but you will not be able to see the changes in real-time.
+We recommend using the <style> tag to style your app, a .css file will work, but you will not be able to see the changes in real-time.

 ## Example